Weekend Getaways

 Enjoy the fresh local cuisine.
 (Photo: Marriott International)

-Take in the sunrise, head for an early-morning swim or relish the opportunity to sleep in until about 10 a.m., after which you’ll make your way to a local restaurant for brunch.
+Take in the sunrise, head for an early-morning swim, or relish the opportunity to sleep in until about 11 a.m., after which you’ll make your way to a local restaurant for brunch.

-If you are looking for a true island vibe with a farm-to-table ethos, head over to either Cayman Cabana on the waterfront in George Town or Thatch & Barrel at Pedro’s Castle in Bodden Town.
-For fish lovers, the Westin Grand Cayman Seven Mile Beach Resort & Spa is your best bet.
-For those interested in continental favorites, Anchor & Den at the Grand Cayman Marriott Beach Resort is another popular option.
+If you are looking for a true island vibe with a farm-to-table ethos, head over to either Cayman Cabana in George Town on the waterfront, or Thatch & Barrel in Bodden Town.
+For seafood lovers, the expansive buffet at Ferdinand’s at the Westin Grand Cayman Seven Mile Beach Resort & Spa is your best bet.
+For those interested in continental favorites and bottomless bubbles, Anchor & Den at the Grand Cayman Marriott Beach Resort is another popular option.

 With no schedule to chase, this is the perfect day for a casual drive through the Eastern Districts.
 For heritage lovers, Cayman’s original capital of Bodden Town offers a host of must-see spots.
-Foremost of which is Pedro St. James, the oldest building on the island with history as the primary meeting place for local leaders — today, it’s known as Cayman’s “birthplace of democracy.”
-Hope out and witness one of Grand Cayman’s most dramatic views, and if you’re up for it, take a tour of the more than 200-year-old property.
+Foremost of which is Pedro St. James, the oldest stone building on the island with history as the primary meeting place for local leaders — today, it’s known as Cayman’s “birthplace of democracy.”
+Stroll the lovingly restored grounds and witness one of Grand Cayman’s most dramatic views take a tour of the more than 200-year-old property.

 Hit the road once again and lose yourself as you pass the iconic “blowholes,” where sea spray adds some drama to your relaxed coastal drive.
 If you’re in the mood for a midafternoon snack, get in line with the locals at one of the many fish fries scattered along the coast.

-Continue to follow the picturesque coastline as you make your way to Northside, home of the famous Rum Point.
+Continue to follow the picturesque coastline as you make your way to Northside, home of the famous Rum Point beach.
 You’ll know you’ve arrived when you see the massive barrels in the road and a white-sand beach dotted with hammocks.
-Order a drink, grab a hammock or take a walk on the jetty, where you can relax on a bench.
+Order a drink at the Rum Point Beach Club, perhaps a signature mudslide.
+To sit back and relax between sips or snacks, grab a hammock or take a walk on the jetty, where you can relax on a bench.

 Before you finish your Northside experience, you’ll want to head five minutes north to the secluded Starfish Point, where you can typically see about 10 to 15 starfish on the shallow seafloor at any given time.

 By 5:30 p.m., you’ll want to start heading back in the direction you came.
-Pull over at Kaibo near Rum Point for dinner.
-Here, you’ll enjoy an Indigenous oceanside dining experience featuring the fresh seafood Grand Cayman is known for: conch, Caribbean lobster (when in season), seafood chowder, seafood boil and turtle stew.
-Once you’re finished, take a quick walk down to the sand and end the trip on a high note, taking in one last beach scene.
+Pull over at Kaibo Beach in Rum Point for dinner.
+Here, you’ll enjoy an oceanside dining with a menu featuring the fresh seafood Grand Cayman is known for, including conch, callallo, and snapper alongside pizza with local ingredients.
+Once you’re finished, take a quick walk down to the sand and end the trip on a high note, taking in one last idyllic beach scene.